 Who Is Getting a Bachelor’s Degree in Lab Sciences & Medical Technology?

 At the countrywide level, the racial-ethnic distribution of clinical laboratory sciences majors is as follows:

 |Race/Ethnicity||Number of Grads|

 |Hispanic or Latino||332|

-Clinical Laboratory Sciences appeals to people across the globe.
+Americans aren’t the only ones with an interest in Clinical Laboratory Sciences.
 About 4.3% of those with this major are international students.